Author:

 Jimi Hendrix, Eric Clapton and The Monkees: how did they become stars?

-Bands that came from 1966-1960s.
-At that time, rock bands grew like mushrooms after the rain.
-But what is interesting: they did not copy each other, no, each brought ...
+The bands that came out of 1966 1960-е.
+At that time, rock bands were growing like mushrooms after the rain.
+But, interestingly enough, they didn't copy each other, no, each brought...

-"Devil Woman" performed by actor and musician Bruce Willis Stories about the most "tough" guys in cinema are associated with his name.
-Indeed, Bruce Willis is first and foremost...
+"Devil Woman" performed by actor and musician Bruce Willis.
+Stories about the most "cool" guys of cinema are associated with his name.
+Indeed, Bruce Willis is, first and foremost, the...

-"Carla" is a powerful statement from Carla Thomas, including the single "BABY" The album "Carla" was released for Stax Records in 1966, which was recorded...
+"Carla" is a powerful statement from Carla Thomas, which includes the single "B-A-B-Y" The album "Carla" was released for Stax Records in 1966, which was recorded...